Ellhassan213/CastingAgency/README.md

 ## Testing at Live Application Endpoint

 You have everything you need from provided information so far, to test the application.
-However, I have made a Postman collection to make it easier and straightforward.
+However, I have made a Postman collection to make it easier and straightforward to play with.
 Please see `/CastingAgency/CastingAgencyCollection.postman_collection.json`